Keyboard shortcuts

 Functionality

-• Microsoft WebView2: WebSM for Windows is based on Microsoft WebView2 which is based on Microsoft Edge.
+• Microsoft WebView2: WebSM is based on Microsoft WebView2 which is based on Microsoft Edge.

-• Minimalist: WebSM for Windows is designed to be minimalist and simple for the users, only the basic search here, no more no less.
+• Minimalist: WebSM is designed to be minimalist and simple for the users, only the basic search here, no more no less.

 • Sidebar: A Sidebar for quick search or even, listening to music.